Dashminder-Singh/Java/README.md

 # Java
-This repository contain Basic files of java along with git commands
+This repository contain Basic files of java